-It is important to keep in mind that child labor, forced labor, and human trafficking victims/survivors have been through a very difficult experience, sometimes over the course of many years, and they may be hesitant to work with law enforcement to prosecute alleged wrongdoers.
-Before any trial, survivors must be well informed of their rights and the processes that are involved so they can make an informed decision about their participation, and feel more comfortable regarding their role.
-Prior to participating in any trial, survivors should be informed about their own rights, and about the legal and procedural aspects of the trial.
-It is important to inform the survivor of the charges against the accused and the possible outcomes, including the potential sentence/penalty and, in particular, the possibility of acquittal.
-The survivor should be informed about the evidence that is expected to be relied upon by both sides, and made aware of any potentially painful or upsetting testimony or exhibits.
+It is important to keep in mind that child labour, forced labour, and human trafficking victims/survivors have been through a very difficult experience, sometimes over the course of many years, and they may be hesitant to work with law enforcement to prosecute alleged wrongdoers.
+Before any trial, victims/survivors must be well informed of their rights and the processes that are involved so they can make an informed decision about their participation, and feel more comfortable regarding their role.

+Prior to participating in any trial, victims/survivors should be informed about their own rights, and about the legal and procedural aspects of the trial.
+It is important to inform the victim/survivor of the charges against the accused and the possible outcomes, including the potential sentence/penalty and, in particular, the possibility of acquittal.
+The victim/ survivor should be informed about the evidence that is expected to be relied upon by both sides, and made aware of any potentially painful or upsetting testimony or exhibits.

-Most survivors are not familiar with court proceedings, and do not know things that you may take for granted, such as where the defendant will sit in the court room, or who will ask them questions, or what it means to be under oath.
-Helping them understand the process at a detailed level make a survivor more confident about appearing at trial.
+Most victims/survivors are not familiar with court proceedings, and do not know things that you may take for granted, such as where the defendant will sit in the court room, or who will ask them questions, or what it means to be under oath.
+Helping them understand the process at a detailed level make a victim/survivor more confident about appearing at trial.

-Finally, lawyers must inform a survivor of their own rights regarding the trial process
+Finally, lawyers must inform a victim/survivor of their own rights regarding the trial process.

-- In some jurisdictions, if the survivor wishes to attend the trial in person, they can invite support persons (i.e. family and friends) to accompany them to trial. - In some cases /courtrooms, there may be additional protection mechanisms available, such a video/teleconferencing for testimony so the survivor does not have to be in the same room as the defendant. - Where the survivor may not be able to understand the language of the trial, the prosecution should arrange for the survivor to be provided with an interpreter. - Be sure to work closely with the survivor to avoid, to the extent possible, any retraumatization.
+- If the victim/survivor wishes to attend the trial in person, they can invite support persons (i.e. family and friends) to accompany them to trial. - In some cases/courtrooms, there may be additional protection mechanisms available, such a video/teleconferencing for testimony so the victim/survivor does not have to be in the same room as the defendant.
+In Liberia, victim/survivor-witnesses of rape are able to testify in camera, 16 meaning that if a sex trafficking case contains a rape charge the victim/survivor would be able to testify in the judges' chambers instead of in open court.
+The judge can also clear the court during rape trials. - The court has a duty to provide an interpreter as needed.
+17 - Be sure to work closely with the victim/survivor to avoid, to the extent possible, any re-traumatization.

 Sometimes there may not be any trial.
-This may due to the fact that no perpetrators have been identified, or because a rule of legal procedure, no trial is required.
-In such situations, survivors should be provided with information about the investigation and the reason why no trial will be held.
-Similarly, survivors should be informed in a timely manner of any plea bargain or deferred prosecution agreement.
-Generally, a survivor has the right to give their views about a plea bargain, but cannot override a prosecutor's final decision.
-It is important to make that clear to survivors at the start of the plea bargaining process that they can inform but not control the outcome.
+This may be due to the fact that no perpetrators have been identified, or because a rule of legal procedure, no trial is required.
+In such situations, victims/survivors should be provided with information about the investigation and the reason why no trial will be held.

+Similarly, victims/survivors should be informed in a timely manner of any plea bargain or deferred prosecution agreement.
+Generally, a victim/survivor has the right to give their views about a plea bargain, but cannot override a prosecutor's final decision.
+It is important to make that clear to victims/survivors at the start of the plea bargaining process that they can inform but not control the outcome.